clickstorm/cs_seo/Documentation/Configuration/Sitemap/Index.rst

 .. --------------------------------------------------
 .. -*- coding: utf-8 -*- with BOM.

+.. _sitemap.xml:

 Sitemap.xml
 -----------

 Here we show the constants which are available to configure the sitemap.xml.
-If you want to know how to extend the sitemap for example for your own extension or tx_news see also: :ref:`extend-sitemap`.
+If you want to know how to extend the sitemap for example for your own extension or tx_news see also: :ref:`c_configuration` and :ref:`extend-sitemap`.

 Properties
 ^^^^^^^^^^